trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --wallet.deterministic=true
     ```

 Use a pre-defined, deterministic seed.

-The default is `false`
+The default is `false`.

 The alias `--deterministic` has been deprecated, use `-d` instead.

 **`--wallet.seed`**, **`-s`**